-The Web abounds with recipes for Bistecca a la Fiorentina.
+The Web abounds with recipes for Bistecca alla Fiorentina.
 Most of them are pretty accurate, which should come as no surprise given how easy this is to make.
-However, there are a few points of method that should be made, namely:
+There are, however, a few points of method that should be made.
+Namely:

 - Do not oil the steak before you cook it; the oil will burn, leaving a bad taste.
 Rather, the objective of this kind of steak is the specific allure of rare grilled beef with raw olive oil.

 - Use a good quality olive oil; ideally from Tuscany.

 - Use a Porterhouse steak, preferably at least two inches thick.

 - Ideally (some would argue necessarily), use beef from the Chianina breed of cattle.
 Good luck.
 (Although you might be able to track some down via the American Chianinia Association.)